freenas/freenas-docs/userguide/sharing.rst

 Enter a value in the
 :guilabel:`Time Machine Quota` field, then click :guilabel:`Save`.
 In this example, the
-Time Machine share is restricted to 200 GB.
+Time Machine share is restricted to 200 GiB.

 .. _set_quota_fig: